Alvarez0Jose/Angular_Projects/README.md

-# PHP_Basics
+# Angular_Projects
-This was going to be PHP but ended up being Angular content
+Here I'll be posting some projects with Angular as a Front End Framework.